OpenMDAO/AcousticAnalogies.jl/docs/src/guided_example.md

 ```
 ![](first_example-apth_total.png)

-We see that the monopole/thickness source is more significant at the sideline
-observer location than the dipole/loading source.
-We can post-process the total
-acoustic pressure time history in `apth_total` in any way we'd like.
+We can now post-process the total acoustic pressure time history in `apth_total` in any way we'd like.